centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 ### 61 Import prices with currency conversions and promotions.

-With WHMCS 7.10 they introduced a new feature called `Registrar TLD Sync`: https://docs.whmcs.com/Registrar_TLD_Sync That feature covers what you need: importing prices and converting currencies behind the scenes.
+With WHMCS 7.10 they introduced a new feature called [Registrar TLD Sync](//docs.whmcs.com/Registrar_TLD_Sync).
+That feature covers what you need: importing prices and converting currencies behind the scenes.

 Promotions: We decided not to consider them in the Registrar TLD Sync Integration.
 Reason: Both of these processes don't update prices per background job and require manual interaction.
 Our Resellers could lose money if they miss syncing again prices after the end date of a promotion.

-You can check the start- and end date of your promotions by clicking on your username at the top left in our control panel (https://account.hexonet.net/).
+You can check the start- and end date of your promotions by clicking on your username at the top left in our [Control Panel](//account.hexonet.net/).
 Then navigate to Billing > Prices and Costs.
 See the Screenshots.
 You'll find there two columns at the end of the table covering the start- and end date.

 ### 62 Manual Domain Sync